 This school was looking rundown before the renovation that began a year or two ago but looks much better now.
 I do like most of the teachers but I am not sure of others.
 Communication is poor and classes have too many students per teacher--making it very hard to judge how well the teachers are doing.
 Some kids do fine in this environment while others are left behind--like my child.
 I had to go pay a math tutor to get my child extra help because the math tutoring at school is suffering from too many kids and my child is only able to ask one question per session and the same happens in class.
 Unfortunately BASIS is the only Charter High School nearby and Pusch Ridge $$$ the only private High School.
 Too bad I know a lot of people who went to this School in the 1980's and did well.

-Canyon Del Oro High School is a public high school in Tucson.
+Canyon Del Oro High School is a public high school in Oro Valley.
 The principal of Canyon Del Oro High School is Dr. Michael Gemma.
-1,457 children attend Canyon Del Oro High School and identify primarily as White, non-Hispanic; Black, non-Hispanic; and Hispanic.
+1,457 children attend Canyon Del Oro High School and identify as White, non-Hispanic; Black, non-Hispanic; and Hispanic.
 1% of the Canyon Del Oro High School students have "limited English proficiency."
-3% of the 1,457 students here are paying reduced lunch prices.
-The ratio of students to teachers at Canyon Del Oro High School is 19:1.
+3% of the 1,457 students here get reduced lunch prices.
+The student to teacher ratio at Canyon Del Oro High School is 19:1.
 Pusch Ridge Christian Academy is one of the nearest high schools.

 - Ceramics sculpture